The London Tango 4tet

 World-renowned composer, producer, cellist and kora virtuoso Tunde Jegede brings a new vision to contemporary African and Western classical music.
 A renaissance man of the harp-lute with over twenty years experience, his work is a unique synthesis of classical, jazz and traditional music and embodies the legacy of the idiom, African Classical Music.

 Tunde Jegede’s work has changed the face of classical and contemporary music in Europe and Africa.
 He studied both Western classical music and the Griot Tradition of West Africa from a very early age, attending the Purcell School of Music in London and learning from a Master of the Kora in the Gambia, Amadu Bansang Jobarteh.
 This unique cultural inheritance has since informed his work as a composer and multi-instrumentalist, creating links between European classical music and that of Africa.
 With his music he has created a set of mirrors between the old and new world, between compositions for solo cello and kora.
 Tunde Jegede is, in himself, a dialogue between contemporary classical music and a renewed vision of an oral tradition rooted in Malian culture – the Griot vision.

-This event will also feature a panel discussion and will serve to launch the AHRC-TORCH podcast series on calypso music and culture in Britain following the arrival of the MV Empire Windrush in 1948.
+This event also featured a panel discussion and served to launch the AHRC-TORCH podcast series on calypso music and culture in Britain following the arrival of the MV Empire Windrush in 1948.

-Planned to coincide with the 70th anniversary of Empire Windrush this interdisciplinary event will bring together high-profile musicians, academics and a diverse audience from across Oxford for a lively evening of music and discussion.
-With a specific focus on the Caribbean migrant experience of 1940s/50s Britain, we’ll be exploring how calypso music was utilised to narrate this experience and in what ways Caribbean spaces of sociability contributed to notions of a shared Black identity.
+Planned to coincide with the 70th anniversary of Empire Windrush this interdisciplinary event will brought together high-profile musicians, academics and a diverse audience from across Oxford for a lively evening of music and discussion.
+With a specific focus on the Caribbean migrant experience of 1940s/50s Britain, we explored how calypso music was utilised to narrate this experience and in what ways Caribbean spaces of sociability contributed to notions of a shared Black identity.